 Does the transition to Tesla Vision affect the availability of active safety features on vehicles delivered on or after May 2021?

 The following standard features are available upon delivery on vehicles equipped with radar or Tesla Vision.
-Asterisked features only mean that NHTSA or IIHS have not yet rated them for vehicles equipped with Tesla Vision.
+Asterisked features only mean that NHTSA has not yet rated them for vehicles equipped with Tesla Vision.
 We expect those ratings will be restored through confirmatory testing in the coming weeks.